arktools/openfdm/README.md

-#OpenFDM: An open source flight dynamic model library for Modelica
+#OpenFDM: An open source flight dynamics library for Modelica